 The government itself produced pamphlets and publications that documented all aspects of the war effort, including diverse populations serving in the military.
 Publications like Indians in the War were meant to demonstrate how diverse was the war effort in America.
 However, the authors and photographers could not always avoid dealing in persistent stereotypes, as seen in the difference between the title page, which shows a traditional Native American ritual, and the sober military portraits inside.

 Though often segregated in the military, African Americans played conspicuous and important roles during the war.
-Written by a black journalist and politician, the war-era pamphlet The Negro in the War (back then, “negro” was considered a polite term) speaks to the reasons why blacks have been mistreated in American society.
-The author explains how blacks were still expected to serve their country.
-The section “Things You Can Do” suggests the reader “Try to see that the Negroes in your community have the same opportunities for work, home life, and recreation that are open to white citizens” (p.
+Written by a black journalist and politician, the war-era pamphlet The Negro in the War (back then, “negro” was considered a polite term) speaks to the many ways that blacks have been mistreated in American society.
+Even so, the author explains, blacks were still expected to serve their country.
+A section entitled “Things You Can Do” suggests that white readers “Try to see that the Negroes in your community have the same opportunities for work, home life, and recreation that are open to white citizens.” (p.
 32)

 Questions to Consider:

 - Has the artist done a good job in conveying the excitement of service in a fighter plane?